apostrophecms/apostrophe-documentation/docs/howtos/ckeditor.md

     };
     ```

-* enable the font plugin as `extraPlugin` in `lib/modules/apostrophe-rich-text-widgets/public/js/editor.js`
+* enable the font plugin as an `extraPlugin` in `lib/modules/apostrophe-rich-text-widgets/public/js/editor.js`

     ```javascript
     // in lib/modules/apostrophe-rich-text-widgets/public/js/editor.js in your project folder